ConsciousUniverse/simple-photo-meta/README.md

 - **Thumbnail Caching**: Fast thumbnail generation with intelligent caching for improved performance
 - **Preview Caching**: High-resolution preview caching for large images and HEIC/HEIF files
 - **Smart Preview Sizing**: Automatic preview size optimization based on file size and format
-- **Metadata Hover Overlay**: Hover over the image preview to see key metadata at a glance — date taken, location (with GPS coordinates automatically converted to place names via offline reverse geocoding), and keywords
+- **Metadata Hover Overlay**: Hover over the image preview to see key metadata at a glance.
+By default shows date taken, location (with GPS coordinates automatically converted to place names via offline reverse geocoding), and keywords.
+The displayed fields are fully configurable — open **Preferences → Configure Overlay Fields…** to choose from all available EXIF and IPTC fields

 ### Search & Discovery